pro-react/kanban-app/README.md

 ### How the repository is organized

 The repository is organized in branches: Each branch corresponds to the end of a specific chapter.
-The master branch contains the final source code.

 After cloning and fetching all of the remote branches, you can switch branches using `git checkout`, for example: